ds-wizard/dsw-sdk/README.md

 user.delete()
 ```

-For more advanced usage, see the ... (here will be a link to the documenation
+For more advanced usage, see the [docs](https://dsw-sdk.readthedocs.io/en/latest/).
-hosted on https://readthedocs.org/; but for now you have to build the docs
-yourself with `make docs` command).